Joy, relief as exodus from Wuhan begins

 Hao Mei, a single parent from the nearby city of Enshi, said her two children had been home alone since she got stuck in Wuhan, where she works in a school kitchen.

-"You have no idea!
-I was already up around 4 am.
-I felt so good.
-My kids are so excited.
-Mum is finally coming home," the 39-year-old told AFP as she waited to board a train.
+“You have no idea!
+I was already up around 4am,” the 39-year-old said as she waited to board a train.

-Up to 55,000 people are expected to leave Wuhan on Wednesday just by train, according to government estimates.
+Up to 55,000 people were expected to leave Wuhan on Wednesday just by train, according to government estimates.

-Buses and cars were also on roads out of the city on Wednesday morning, after barricades on its outskirts were dismantled with the ban on outbound travel being lifted at midnight.
+Streams of cars headed out of the city on Wednesday morning, after barricades on its outskirts were dismantled with the ban on outbound travel being lifted at midnight.

+Ferries, trams and taxis resumed operations, and the airport reopened for domestic flights, with queuing passengers in protective wear wheeling cases.

+State news agency Xinhua said there would be about 200 inbound and outbound flights leaving the city on Wednesday.

+A group of medics leaving Wuhan hugged their colleagues from the city goodbye as they prepared to fly home.

-Wuhan led the world with an unprecedented quarantine lockdown on January 23 in a bid to stop the spread of the then-mysterious respiratory virus.
+Wuhan introduced an unprecedented quarantine lockdown on January 23 in a bid to stop the spread of the then-mysterious respiratory virus.

 The rest of surrounding Hubei province quickly followed Wuhan, cutting tens of millions of people off from the world.

-As the virus spread rapidly around the globe, many countries were forced to impose similar draconian measures that have forced around half of humanity into some form of lockdown.
+As the virus spread rapidly around the globe, many countries imposed similar measures, forcing about half of humanity into some form of lockdown.

-But while the pandemic continues to worsen in many other parts of the world, with the global death toll surpassing 80,000, the quarantine measures have appeared to pay off in Wuhan and other parts of China.
+But while the pandemic continues to worsen in many other parts of the world, the quarantine measures have appeared to pay off in Wuhan and other parts of China.

-China's ruling Communist Party -- accused of a slow-footed response and an initial attempt to cover up the outbreak -- has portrayed its subsequent containment efforts as a huge success.
+China’s ruling Communist Party — accused of an initial attempt to cover up the outbreak — has portrayed its subsequent containment efforts as a huge success.

-"Wuhan deserves to be called the city of heroes," blared an announcement over the one of the city's train station PA system's on Wednesday.
+“Wuhan deserves to be called the city of heroes,” blared an announcement on one of the city’s train station PA systems on Wednesday.

-"Wuhan has lost a lot in this epidemic, and Wuhan people have paid a big price," a 21-year-old man surnamed Yao, who was heading back to his restaurant job in Shanghai, told AFP.
+“Wuhan has lost a lot in this epidemic and Wuhan people have paid a big price,” a 21-year-old man surnamed Yao, who was heading back to his restaurant job in Shanghai, said.

 “Now that the lockdown has been lifted, I think we’re all pretty happy.”